San Giovanni Battista, Marsciano

 San Giovanni Battista is a Gothic Revival-style, Roman Catholic church in Marsciano, in the province of Perugia, Umbria, Italy.

 History

-The present church in brick and stone replaced a 14th-century structure, utilizing some of the spolia.
+The present church rebuilt around 1896 in brick and stone replaced a 14th-century structure, utilizing some of the spolia.
 It has a large rose window and a unilateral campanile.
 The interiors contain a 13th-century painted crucifix, a 16th-century Madonna and Child and a painting depicting the Incredulity of St Thomas (1831) by Vincenzo Chialli.